 Mr. Stewart earned his law degree, magna cum laude, from Harvard Law School.
 At Harvard, he served as the Development Chair for the Federalist Society and also received The Dean’s Award for Community Leadership.
 Prior to attending law school, Mr. Stewart graduated cum laude from Vanderbilt University with High Honors in Economics and a Bachelor of Arts degree in Economics and Political Science.

-Mr. Stewart is a member of the Maryland and District of Columbia bars.
+Mr. Stewart is a member of the Florida, Maryland and District of Columbia bars.

 Harvard University - 2014 Juris Doctor